openvinotoolkit/model_server/docs/metrics.md

 - Latency Distribution [%] - distribution of the latencies across the buckets.
 - Mean Inference Time [ms] - time of inference execution, averaged across all requests processed by the model in a certain timeframe.
 - Mean Time of Request Waiting For Inference [ms] - time of a request waiting for the inference execution, averaged across all requests processed by the model in a certain timeframe.
-- Currently Processed Requests - Number of requests being currently processed by the model server
+- Currently Processed Requests - Number of requests being currently processed by the model server.

 The dashboard works with three variables: `model_name`, `model_version` and `interface` that determine the model instance and interface (gRPC or REST) of interest.
 The `interface` value is ignored for panels with: `Mean Inference Time`, `Mean Time of Request Waiting For Inference`, `Currently Processed Requests` as they concern only backend performance and are interface agnostic.